rishuinfinity/InternetSpeedMonitor/README.md

    + G means GB/s
    + T means TB/s
 - Similarly, data used is also shown with one letter after '=' symbol.
+- If encountered any error, it prints the error in place of the extension so that the user if capable and solve it on their own.

 ## Getting Started